-Recycling Should Take a Back Seat
+Recycling Should Take the Back Seat

 There are six R words that I absolutely love: Rest, Relaxation, Resonance, Reduce, Reuse, and Recycle.